-Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above performance and quality assurance.
-Committee approved Peer review approach for external assessment of IA compliance with Public Service Internal Audit Standards and received the overall opinion and a summary of the findings and themes from the Peer review action plan at its April meeting.
+Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above summary of the findings and themes from the Peer review action plan at its April meeting.
 Aiding the achievement of the authority's goals and objectives through helping to ensure appropriate governance, risk, control and assurance arrangements.
 Reviewing major projects and programmes to ensure that governance and assurance arrangements are in place.
 Reviewing the effectiveness of performance management arrangements.
 Work on this area is included in Internal and External Audit plans on a risk assessment basis.
 IA reviews are classified under one of the three headings in the plan and the annual report.
 Plans include reviews of key capital and revenue projects.
 Additional ad hoc work is carried out during the year on request by Directors.
 4 Internal audit progress report includes a summary of MAF red priority areas of concern.
 Performance management is not specifically identified in the Committee Terms of Reference.
 There are other processes in place within the Council's governance structure which provide scrutiny and challenge for this area, as part of the Corporate Plan Scorecard monitoring arrangements, to hold Chief Officers and managers to account on a regular basis, such as Management Board and the PAM reporting process as well as Members through PDS, SPT and Executive Board reporting.
 Internal audit consider performance arrangements as part of any relevant audit and would report on them as part of our progress reporting arrangements.
 The IA plan also includes specific KPI audits.